-- Wear clean and appropriate clothes for your shift (no bare legs, sleeveless tops, open-toed shoes, or uncovered hair in the kitchen). - > Wear slip-resistant, closed-toe leather shoes. - > Wear a clean Apron.
+- > Wear clean and appropriate clothes for your shift. - > No bare legs, sleeveless tops, open-toed shoes, or uncovered hair in the kitchen. - You can leave coats and keys in the lockers in the delivery room.
+Please lock valuables in your vehicle, or bring your own padlock to use. - > Wear slip-resistant, closed-toe leather shoes. - > Wear a clean Apron.
 Change your apron if it gets dirty. - > Wear a hair restraint. - ➢ No jewelry. - Use a clean side towel.
 The towel should be tied to your apron string.
 Don't keep your towel in your back pocket, over your shoulder, or on work surfaces.